-Across the seven Shaping Places for Wellbeing project towns, we have identified some key messages from stakeholders about ways of working:
+Across the seven Shaping Places for Wellbeing project towns, we've identified some shared messages about ways of working:

-- Communities value joint working and partnership approaches. - Communities want strong communication between all stakeholders. - Collective decision making by all stakeholders will strengthen partnerships.
+- Communities value joint working and partnership approaches. - Communities want strong and consistent communication from and between all stakeholders. - Collective decision making by all stakeholders will strengthen partnerships.

-You can read more, including the process for identifying the ideas captured in this infographic, in a report here.
+You can read more, including the process for identifying the ideas captured in this infographic, in a report.